mia-platform/documentation/docs/fast_data/configuration/projections.md

 The maximum size of the DDL file is 20MB
 :::

-To import projections from a DDL you need to go through 3 main steps, explained in the below sections.
+To import projections from a DDL you need to go through three main steps, explained in the below sections.

 ### First Step